-The Chairman of FM PT 48, Mr Thomas Weilacher, opened the meeting and welcomed the participants to the 5th meeting.
+The Chairman of FM PT 48, Mr Thomas Weilacher, opened the 5th meeting and welcomed the participants.
 He thanked Mr Weber for the invitation to the European Communications Office (ECO) in Copenhagen.

 The list of participants is given in Annex 2; 15 participants were attending the meeting; 7 delegates from 6 different administrations, 1 representative from the ECO and 7 participants from the industry or other organisations.